YiZheng-zy/IGVA/README_CN.md

 </div>

-The official implementation of the paper "[Instruction-Guided Fusion of Multi-Layer Visual Features in Large Vision-Language Models](https://arxiv.org/abs/2501.08443)" 的官方实现。
+The official implementation of the paper "[Instruction-Guided Fusion of Multi-Layer Visual Features in Large Vision-Language Models](https://arxiv.org/abs/2501.08443)" .

 ## 📣 News